Python-GIS-book/site/source/part1/chapter-01/md/06-installation.md

 Once you have downloaded the installer, you can open a terminal window and type a command to start the installation.
 You should use the default installer options, but be aware that the command you run will differ depending on the installation type.

-- Single-user installation: Start by running the following:
+- Single-user installation: For example, start by running the following:

     ```bash
     $ bash Miniconda3-py311_23.11.0-2-Linux-x86_64.sh